weuben/TickTackToe/README.md

 The first person to fill all cells wins OR ends in a draw if all spaces are filled without one player getting 3 cells in a row.

 <img width="161" height="213" alt="image" src="https://github.com/user-attachments/assets/80f636fa-7cff-4d46-975c-16c929e14a05" />

+NOTE** this was used merely to be used for me to learn the syntax and understand how to program with C++